10 – Fly Into This Night

-If there is one song that the general population would recognize from Gino Vannelli’s career it would be his monster hit “I Just Wanna Stop.”
-And that’s somewhat of a shame because the song really did not represent the body of work that Gino Vannelli had produced before the song was a hit.
+If there is one song that the general population would recognize from Gino Vannelli’s career, it would be his monster hit “I Just Wanna Stop.”
+And that’s somewhat of a shame because the song did not represent the body of work that Gino Vannelli had produced before the song was a hit.
 For some people, it also classified Gino Vannelli as a balladeer.

 It was an incorrect assumption based on a population that had not heard the rest of the magnificent Brother To Brother album.
 It was a great song with an incredible vocal and terrific verse and chorus, but the album it was released from was a phenomenal record.
-The song “I just Wanna Stop,” turned out to be Gino Vannelli’s most successful single release of his career.
+The song “I Just Wanna Stop” was Gino Vannelli’s most successful single release.
 The song reached the No.4 spot on the U.S. Billboard Hot 100 in 1978.

 # 3 – Love Of My Life

 While the Brother To Brother album turned out to become Gino’s most successful record, it was the release of the Gist of the Gemini album a few years earlier that began to get Gino Vannelli noticed in the United States.
 Released in 1976 during the Bicentennial celebration, the Gist of the Gemini album was a groundbreaking record in the way Gino Vannelli merged all styles of music into an original sound that celebrated musicianship at the highest level.

-The song “Love Of My Life,” was the albums opening track.
-“Love Of My Life,” was the perfect song to present fans with a progressive rock-based sound that wrapped around a vocalist that few could compete with as far as range and resonance.
-Only Freddie Mercury comes to mind as a singer that displayed the same immaculate perfect pitch vibrato that Gino delivered.
-If you are new to the music of Gino Vannelli, I highly recommend starting out with the Gist of the Gemini record.
+The song “Love Of My Life” was the album’s opening track.
+“Love Of My Life” was the perfect song to present fans with a progressive rock-based sound wrapped around a vocalist that few could compete with as far as range and resonance.
+Only Freddie Mercury comes to mind as a singer who displayed the same immaculate perfect pitch vibrato that Gino delivered.
+If you are new to Gino Vannelli’s music, I highly recommend starting out with the Gist of the Gemini record.

 # 2 – Appaloosa